Robertosichek/Car-s-number-detection/README.md

 # Car-s-number-detection
-Code in this repository laid the foundation for car's number detection task
+`NumberDetection.ipynb` - Code in this file laid the foundation for car's number detection task